zentyal/zentyal/docs/en/user/mailfilter.rst

    Discards the message before it reaches the destination, without notice to the sender.

-From :menuselection:`Virtual domain configuration` the behavior of the filter for virtual email domains can be configured.
+From :menuselection:`Mail Filter --> Virtual Domains`, the behavior of the filter for virtual email domains can be configured.
 These settings override the general settings defined previously.

-To customize the configuration of a virtual domain email, click
+To customize the configuration of a virtual domain email, click on :guilabel:`Add new`.
-on: guilabel: `add new`.

 .. image:: images/mailfilter/09-filter-domains.png

+..
+FIXME: Update the shot with new composite names and new option

 The parameters that can be overridden are the following: